 Notable Days: The 9th day of Dhul Hijjah is the day of Arafah, and observing a fast on this day purifies the sins of this life.
 Also, Muslims celebrate the 10th day of the month as the festival of sacrifice or the night of Eid.

 So, each month in the Islamic calendar is significant in some way and related to the history of Islam and the faiths of the Muslim people in one way or other.
 Also, there are four sacred months in the Islamic calendar, namely Rajab, Muharram, Dhul Hijjah, and Dhul Qadah.
-Performing good deeds and acts of worship during these months is recommended.
+Scholars suggest that performing good deeds and acts of worship during these months is essential.

 How many days are there in the Islamic calendar?